Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     }
     ```

-2. Register your custom style.
+2. Register your custom style:

     ```cs
     StyleManager.Instance.RegisterStyle("CustomPopup", null, typeof(YourNameSpace.CustomPopupStyle));
     ```

-3. Use your custom style to create a popup instance
+3. Use your custom style to create a popup instance:

     ```cs
     popup = new Tizen.NUI.CommonUI.Popup("CustomPopup");